 - Bread & Bio (2 Rue Montebello): a good bakery!

-- Glassico (9 Rue des 3 Maillets): to enjoy very good ice cream!
+- Glassico (9 Rue des 3 Maillets): Enjoy delicious ice cream!

 4. And how about the Fontainebleau forest?